Tjaart55/Tjaart55/README.md

 # WELCOME TO MY GITHUB PROJECT PAGE -- TJAART SWANEPOEL
 - 👋 Hi, I’m Tjaart
-- 👀 I’m interested in C#, C, Linux, Embedded Devices
+- 👀 I’m interested in C#, C, Linux, and Embedded Devices
-- 🌱 I’m currently learning Python and AWS
+- 🌱 I’m currently learning AWS
-- I will update this page on a regular basis, please check in again for more.
+- I will update this page on a regular basis, please check in again for more

 # Demo